The only way you could look different is if you made something yourself, which is why a lot of people used to sew.

 The last location was the cobblestone street in the old center of Sofia.
 I used to go to English and French classes close by, which educated me about the Wind of Change.
 I wanted the poses here to be very free and almost rebellious, so I picked a very free flowing dress and asked the model to jump and dance.

-With personal projects, the reception can be hit or miss.
+Personal projects can be a hit or miss, depending on the audience.
 Something so close to your own heart might barely register with others or, worse, could cause those same people to ridicule the work.
 Tina was a bit apprehensive upon releasing her shots into the wild, thinking that many Bulgarians didn’t want to look at the brutal edifices that serve as painful reminders of the country’s past.
-But the earnestness of the work — and the technical ability of the person who created it — led to extremely positive reception and got it picked up by a host of outlets, including Cosmopolitan Bulgaria.
+But the earnestness of the work — and the technical ability of the person who created it — led to an extremely positive reception.
+A host of outlets picked it up, including Cosmopolitan Bulgaria.

 I actually did not think anyone would appreciate this project.
 The panel blocks in Sofia, or anywhere in Eastern Europe, are considered the crappiest and ugliest apartment options.
 They are old, exactly the same, and often run down.
 The idea was a very personal expression and I actually thought most Bulgarians would find it ridiculous.